ManasPecenek/clinco/README.md

 ## 1) Create a cluster

 Download the scripts:
-* `git clone https://github.com/ManasPecenek/clinco.git && cd clinco && chmod +x initial-script.sh add_worker.sh`
+* `git clone https://github.com/ManasPecenek/clinco.git && cd clinco && chmod +x initial-script.sh add-worker.sh`

 Now run the script with how many worker nodes you want.
 For example "./initial-script.sh 3" will result in a 3-worker-node cluster:
 * `./initial-script.sh <worker-node-count>`